infinum/wordpress-handbook/Development environment setup/WSL Setup.md

 #### Troubleshooting MySQL authentication issues

-When trying to access mysql using the command line you may get an authentication error.
+When trying to access MySQL using the command line you may get an authentication error.
 In that case you may need to change the default authentication plugin using `mysql_native_password`.
 You'll need to find where your `my.cnf` configuration file is located.

 ```bash
 mysql --help | grep cnf